-How to Use Stereo and Panning for Dialogue, SFX and Ambience
+How to Use Stereo and Panning in Video

-Create immersive and dramatic audio with the whole stereo field at your disposal.
-Mastering stereo audio can be as simple as knowing your left from your right!
+Create immersive and dramatic audio.
+Mastering stereo audio and audio panning techniques is as simple as knowing your left from your right!

 Just like we have two ears on our head, most audio setups put two speakers in front of us, making a stereo setup, as opposed to a one-speaker mono formulation or a multi-speaker surround sound rig.

 Stereo sound works quite simply – if a sound is heard louder in the right speaker than it is in the left, it will appear to be coming from the right-hand side; if the two speakers play the sound at the same level, it will appear to be coming from the center.
 These level adjustments are a fundamental part of audio mixing and are handled by a Pan control – whether it’s a physical control on an audio mixing board, or a virtual one in a DAW or NLE.

 While the basics of stereo and audio panning techniques are simple, once you dig deeper into stereo, there’s a lot more to understand about how it works, and even why it works.